austinginder/kinsta-internal-api/readme.md

 Next copy `credentials-sample.json` to `credentials.json` and replace with your Kinsta Company ID, Kinsta password and Kinsta token.

 To retrieve your current Kinsta token, sign into [https://my.kinsta.com](https://my.kinsta.com) and open Chrome DevTools.
-Type into the console `localStorage.token`then copy the 180 length string.
+Type into the console `localStorage.getItem("com.kinsta.shared.loginToken")` then copy the 180 length string.

 Start the script by running: